hylandtechoutreach/peeke-internship-2025/ContributionGuide.md

 >Note: Make sure to [stash](https://www.atlassian.com/git/tutorials/saving-changes/git-stash) any in-progress changes before checking out a new branch!

-1. Open the AUTOHACK IDLE project in VS Code
+1. Open the HyTOP project in VS Code
 1. Open a new terminal with `Ctrl`+`\``
 1. There, enter the first command: `git fetch`
     - This grabs the latest version of the remote repository